CP1404/Practicals/prac_06/README.md

 IDE's help) and encourages you to be consistent and clear with syntax, indenting, etc.

-Loop through and print the names of all of the languages with dynamic typing (make sure you use your new `is_dynamic` method!), which should produce output like:
+Loop through and print the names of all the languages with dynamic typing (make sure you use your new `is_dynamic` method!), which should produce output like: